 It’s an aspect of the job most would hope to avoid, but when you’re in charge of a team, managing conflict comes with the territory.
 With a mixture of personalities forced to work in close proximity day in day out, there are bound to be times when individuals don’t see eye to eye.
 Personality clashes, set ideas about how things should be done and competing goals are common catalysts for conflict, as is employees shirking ownership for tasks, acting in

-Blog If an employee is midway through a disciplinary process and suspects that dismissal is imminent, they may feel that resigning is their only option to save face and maintain their reputation.
+Blog Employees who resign to avoid the consequences of disciplinary action, may cause implications for employers.
+In this blog, we’ll provide insights and guidance for employers dealing with these unique challenges.
+If an employee is midway through a disciplinary process and suspects that dismissal is imminent, they may feel that resigning is their only option to save face and maintain their reputation.
 Whether it’s better to quit than be fired is open to debate.
-However, if reputation is the employee’s primary concern, leaving on their own terms allows them to frame their departure in a more positive light to a prospective employer.
-But where does this leave employers?
-Do you
+However, if reputation is the employee’s